arthur-andre/arthur-andre/README.md

 ### 👋 About Me

 Hi, I’m **Arthur Andre**, a **Robotics and Neuro-X Engineer** (EPFL, Switzerland).
-I **merge computer vision, AI, neuroengineering, and robotics** to **develop and implement real-world products and tools** — from assistive technologies to advanced sports analytics and autonomous perception systems.
+I **merge Computer Vision, AI and Machine Learning techniques, robotics and neuroengineering** to **develop and implement real-world products and tools** — from assistive technologies to advanced sports analytics and autonomous perception systems.

 ---